Setting up a lab environment

 You can use a public cloud (such as Amazon Web Services) or one that is private to your company.
 Consider any concerns your organization may have about exfiltration, or unauthorized transfer of personal or company data to a cloud-based resource.

 You can also set up a virtual machine on your local instance.
 Oracle VM VirtualBox is a free and open-source option.
-Be aware that installing a virtual machine can be involved, especially if you want to replicate a distributed environment.
+Be aware that installing a virtual machine can be complex, especially if you want to replicate a distributed environment.

 Getting data into your lab

-A lab is where you test product features and custom solutions on production-simulated data before pushing them to production, so ideally, you want the data in your lab to mirror production as closely as possible.
+A lab is where you test product features and custom solutions on production-simulated data before pushing them to production, so you want the data in your lab to mirror production as closely as possible.

 When you export data from the production environment, be aware of the amount of data you are requesting.
-If the data set is too large, Splunk could become unresponsive while transmitting the export.
+If the data set is too large, your Splunk deployment could become unresponsive while transmitting the export.

 If you are using your lab for an indexer-heavy workload, connecting to production indexers may not be the best solution.